Five Irritating Things We Filipinos Should Stop Saying

 It has been explained an ungodly number of times already.
 Comic strips have been made about it.
 Heck, it doesn’t even sound right.
 It’s quite challenging — and a bit maddening — to try to understand why people have been committing the same goddamned mistake over and over again.

 ‘Stuff’ is an uncountable noun.
-An uncountable noun means it can’t be quantified, which also means it does not use -s for its plural form.
-Saying “stuffs” is about as correct as saying “equipments” or “furnitures” or “I refuse to listen to reason because stuffs stuffs stuffs.”
+An uncountable noun means it can’t be counted as separate items or pieces, which also means it does not need -s for its plural form.
+Saying “stuffs” is about as correct as saying “equipments” or “furnitures” or “I’m a knucklehead who refuses to listen to reason because stuffs stuffs stuffs.”

 Some may argue that it is used as a suffix for various words (such as ‘foodstuffs’) where adding an -s to it at the end is acceptable.
 Others may cite that it is used so frequently that it’s well on its way to becoming a real word, just like the now-official (but still stupid-sounding) ‘irregardless.’
 How about NOT waiting for that to happen?
 Do it for the children (and our ears).
 Please.